chris544460/rfp/FEEDBACK_STORAGE_SETUP.md

   unique record and verify the blob contents.
 The test reports the specific skip reason whenever the configuration is incomplete, and fails with the full Azure SDK error message if the append call is rejected.

+### Manual End-to-End Check

+If you prefer a zero-pytest sanity check, run the standalone script:

+1. Export `AZURE_FEEDBACK_CONNECTION_STRING`, `AZURE_FEEDBACK_CONTAINER`, and `AZURE_FEEDBACK_BLOB`.
+2. Optionally inspect the payload with `python manual_feedback_runner.py --dry-run`.
+3. Run `python manual_feedback_runner.py` to append a sample record that mirrors the Streamlit feedback schema.
+4. The script prints the blob URI and JSON payload so you can confirm the entry in Azure Storage Explorer or the Azure portal.